Chalk home page

 ]

-Users can request that certain features be recomputed by resolvers at query time instead of sampled from the offline store.
-For more information, read here.
+Users can request that features (or a subset of features) be recomputed by resolvers at query time instead of sampled from the offline store.
+For more information, see recompute_features.

 Timebounds